The Corporate Raider Villain Narrative Is Mostly Wrong. Here’s What It Gets Right.

 It was a love-hate relationship between the public and these raiders.
 To some, corporate raiders were villains, dismantling firms for personal gain.
 To others, they were agents of change, forcing companies to adapt and optimize shareholder value.

-Adaptation in the Wilderness: The Emergence of Activist Investors
+Adaptation in the Wall Street Jungle: The Emergence of Activist Investors

 These activists, whilst still fundamentally looking to maximize shareholder value, shifted their tactics.
 Rather than stripping companies for parts, they now sought a more diplomatic approach — advocating for strategic, operational, and management changes to improve business performance.